SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

                Smilei.ParticleDiagnostic.get()
                Smilei.Screen.get()

-  Similar to :py:meth:`getData`, but returns more things as a python dictionary:
+  Similar to :py:meth:`getData`, but returns a python dictionary containing various information:

   * ``get()["data"]`` is the same as ``getData()``.
   * ``get()["times"]`` is a list of the requested timesteps.